 How should I handle other people wanting to use my car?

 Choosing to let other students use your car, whether they are friends or acquaintances, is a personal decision.
 If you personally own the car, you can make this choice yourself.
-However, if your parents own or help you pay for the car, you will want to make this decision with their input.
+However, if your parents own or help you pay for the car or pay for your insurance, you will want to make this decision with their input.
 The simplest answer is to have a policy in which you are the only person allowed to drive your car, period.

 You could also choose to only let close friends use the car, but that opens a bit of a can of worms when it comes to deciding who is a close friend and who doesn’t make the cut.
 If you elect to be the only driver, be aware that people may start asking you for rides.
 You are not obligated to give them, but it is likely you will be asked.
 Be sure to prioritize your time when it comes to playing chauffeur to your friends.